sseefried/inequality-denotational-hardware/Inequality.lagda.md

 circuit, and the depth of the circuit corresponds to the number of steps in the evaluation.

-In the next section we investigate whether the `R` data type is a semigroup.
+In the next section we investigate whether the `⋚` data type is a semigroup.
 We discover that is a slighlty embelished structure known as a _monoid_.
 A monoid, in addition to being closed over an associate binary operator has a distinguished value, `e`, called the _identity_ such that for all `a` both `a ⊕ e = a` and `e ⊕ a = a`.

-## A monoid on `R`
+## A monoid on `⋚`

-Can we find an associative binary operator on `R`?
+Can we find an associative binary operator on `⋚`?
 Yes, it turns out.
 We can do it by investigating what happens when we pair two comparisons together.